Step What happens

 How the AI guides you

-Every message you send triggers two AI calls in sequence:
+Every message you send triggers up to three AI calls:

-1. The learning reply — the AI answers in the active method's style, at the current cycle step.
+1. The learning reply — streamed token-by-token via SSE.
+You see the inline cursor (▍) while the assistant thinks; tokens land in the bubble as they arrive (no "Thinking..." placeholder).
 The system prompt is composed from a 42-cell matrix (6 methods × 7 steps), so a deductive Input feels very different from a contextual Repeat.

 2. The step evaluator — a second AI call reads the exchange and decides whether you're ready to advance.
-It emits a verdict: advance, confidence, reason, suggested_step.
-The app applies the suggestion only if the confidence is high enough (default threshold 0.6).
+It emits advance, confidence, reason, suggested_step.
+The app applies the suggestion when confidence ≥ 0.6.

 Cycle-progress indicator